right-rudder/speedway/src/content/blog/Choosing-the-Right-Flight-School-six-Factors-to-Consider.md

 Great schools go beyond just flight lessons.
 They should offer career guidance, support with testing, and a strong sense of community.

 At Speedway, we’re a close-knit team.
 Instructors, students, and staff all support each other.
-We’re part of the **FAA WINGS program**, use the **Gleim syllabus**, and have strong connections with DPEs to help students feel confident going into checkrides.
+We participate actively in the **FAA WINGS program**, use the FAA-approved **Gleim brand syllabus** to ensure standardized, comprehensive course content, and have strong connections with DPEs to help students feel confident going into checkrides.

 ## Why Choose Speedway?